-Offering virtual server solutions as a service to the small and medium-size businesses (SMBs) is moving from fantasy to reality.
+Offering virtual server solutions as a service to the small and medium-size businesses (SMBs) is moving from fantasy

 While virtualization has made a large splash in the enterprise, many SMBs have been standing by.
-With lower costs (free in the case of products like VMware Server
+With lower costs (free in the case of products like VMware Server or Microsoft Virtual Server), product maturity and perceived reliability, and numerous examples of virtualization technologies benefiting organizations small to large, the SMB market is primed and ready.

 One issue with virtualization today is that some have viewed it as a technology for the enterprise -- or a technology for testing and development.
 Oftentimes, extending the value of virtualization to production uses for the SMBs will take some education.
 For example, many small or medium businesses allow employees to work remotely and connect to the company network via a virtual private network (VPN).
 Odds are that many users have local administrative rights on systems used as VPN clients, whether those systems are company owned or privately owned.
 The risk associated with these connections is that users with local administrative rights can easily allow malware to enter their computers.
 Now when an infected machine is connected to the company's local area network (LAN) via a VPN connection, the LAN is exposed to the malware on the user's personal computer.